The following sites are the ultimate resources for assessment in higher education:

 Assessment at Other UNC Institutions

 As you are working on your assessment plan, you may want to compare notes with your colleagues at other institutions.
-The University of North Carolina - General Administration requires that all UNC institutions publish student learning outcomes for each degree program on their websites.
-The following are links to SLOs for all UNC institutions.
+The following are links to program SLOs from other UNC institutions.

 Assessment at Other Institutions